Avoid Drain Blockages: Tips to Steer Clear of These 5 Common Triggers

-Blocked drains are a common problem that can cause a lot of inconvenience and frustration.
+Blocked drains can be a frustrating problem and cause many inconveniences.
 They can lead to unpleasant odors, slow draining water, and even sewage backups.
-Understanding the common causes of blocked drains will help you prevent them in the first place.
+You can prevent blocked drains by understanding the causes.

 Blocked drains are caused by different reasons, and if not adequately addressed, can lead to costly repairs for your home or business.
-Here are five common causes of blocked drains and how to prevent them:
+These are the most common reasons for blocked drains, and how you can prevent them.

 1. Foreign objects